About a year ago, we made the switch from Scrum to Kanban. One of the reasons we made the switch was finally being able to abandon Story Points.

 In scenario #1, the story points look like

 Team Velocity = 20pts per sprint.
 Uh oh, our velocity stayed the same.
-It's going to be hard to convice anyone that we're going faster.
+It's going to be hard to convince anyone that we're going faster.
 They probably won't let us spend anymore time refactoring.

 Kanban to the Rescue!

 But, without story points, how can you measure how productive the team is?
 Well, Kanban has a different metric for that.
 While Scrum asks, "How much work can get done in two weeks?"
 Kanban turns that question on its head and asks, "How long does it take to get a feature done?"
-This is called cycle time and it's wonderful.
+This is called cycle time, and it's wonderful.
 Cycle time is entirely objective.
 It's simply the date that the project completed minus the date that the project started.
 There's no gaming it.
 It doesn't get confused by velocity improvements.
 It just is what it is.
 No need for the team to spend hours and hours estimating.